-How MSHDA Is Reimagining What’s Possible in Housing
+How MSHDA Is Reimagining What’s Possible in Affordable Housing Development

 In 2021, the Michigan State Housing Development Authority (MSHDA) committed to a bold target: build or rehabilitate 75,000 homes across the state by September 2026.
-It was an ambitious goal—especially against the backdrop of rising construction costs, limited supply, and mounting demand for safe, stable, and affordable housing.
+It was an ambitious goal in affordable housing development—especially against the backdrop of rising construction costs, limited supply, and mounting demand for safe, stable, and affordable housing.
 For context, this was nearly double the state’s previous five-year average—and one of the most aggressive housing targets in the country at the time.

 But less than four years later, that milestone is already within reach.
 MSHDA now estimates it will hit the 75,000-unit mark by summer 2025—more than a year ahead of schedule.